San Francisco – A Cultural Immersion

 San Francisco’s Chinatown is the largest outside of Asia and the oldest in America.
 North Beach in San Francisco has a European flair with its many cafes, street side trattorias, beatnik history and innocuous red light district.

-Chinatown and North Beach sit right next to each other, so in a matter of blocks, you’re transported between two worlds.
+Chinatown and North Beach sit right next to each other.
+Therefore, in a matter of blocks, you’re transported between two worlds.

-Most people outside of America think the quality of American food leaves a lot to be desired.
+Many people outside of America think the quality of American food isn’t great.

 In contrast, San Francisco features regional dishes where you’ll find magic at the end of a fork.

 Eating here is done with sophistication and purpose.
-San Franciscan chefs continually stretch the boundaries of their trade, creating decadent, original dishes you’ll find nowhere else.
-If you ever eat poorly here, it’s likely your own fault.
+San Franciscan chefs continually stretch the boundaries of their trade.
+They create decadent, original dishes you’ll only find here.

-San Francisco offers some amazingly delicious fresh seafood, any kind of Asian food you could ever imagine, fabulous Mexican and locally sourced, artisanal food products: milk, cheese, mushrooms, meat and many more.
+San Francisco offers some amazingly delicious fresh seafood.
+There’s any kind of Asian food you could ever imagine.
+You can easily enjoy fabulous Mexican.
+And given its access to the rich, diverse California growers, there’s locally sourced, artisanal food products: milk, cheese, mushrooms, meat and many more.

 With so many neat places to discover, tucked all over the city, the only way to uncover them is to get intimate with the city and walk.